viv-dev/notes/kubernetes.md

 ### Cluster

 This is a collection of nodes - each able to spin up multiple instances of the pods that make up an application.
-They share services, so an instance of a pod can be accessed by any other pod on any other node.
+They share services, so an instance of a pod can be accessed by any other pod on any other node in the cluster.

 ### Node